leikkisa/bookmarks/README.md

 7. Click "Choose File"
 8. Select the file you downloaded earlier (lg_bookmarks.html), and press "Open"

 Your bookmarks bar shoudl now have a folder called "Imported" which has a folder called "LG Shared".
 If you don't see it, go back to the Bookmarks menu in Chrome and click "Show Bookmarks bar".
+If you still can't see it, it's because your bookmarks bar is full, in which acse there may be a ">>" symbol on the far right of your bookmarks bar, which will show the new "Imported" folder.

+You can click and drag this folder elsewhere if desired.

 Voila, and enjoy!